Jintonic0226/QCS_Pipeline/QCS_Pipeline/Pipeline_#1_QCS/readme.md

 <h1>How to use Pipeline #1:</h1>

--Upload 3 CSV files into the input folder: no normalization dataset, TIC (Total Ion Count) normalization dataset, and batch information.
+1. Upload 3 CSV files into the input folder: no normalization dataset, TIC (Total Ion Count) normalization dataset, and batch information.

--Provide file paths for the 3 CSV files, QCS m/z values, and tissue type names (sample_set) in the input information cell.
+2. Provide file paths for the 3 CSV files, QCS m/z values, and tissue type names (sample_set) in the input information cell.

--Run everything in order by either clicking the run button or pressing Shift + Enter:
+3. Run everything in order by either clicking the run button or pressing Shift + Enter:

-1. Preprocessing datasets (no normalization, TIC normalization, IS normalization)
+   1) Preprocessing datasets (no normalization, TIC normalization, IS normalization)
-2. RSD calculation
+   2) RSD calculation
-3. Intensity plot
+   3) Intensity plot
-4. Violin plot
+   4) Violin plot
-5. Output (CSV files of each dataset, Excel sheets of each dataset with intra/inter-batch, and overview result PDF).
+   5) Output (CSV files of each dataset, Excel sheets of each dataset with intra/inter-batch, and overview result PDF).
 For the Excel sheet, the system will prompt you to enter the number of batches in the dataset.

--If you change the input dataset, you will still need to run all the cells to see the updates.
+5. If you change the input dataset, you will still need to run all the cells to see the updates.